 What Else Can Be Added?

-There are other organic materials which can be added to the compost pile.
-These include egg shells, seaweed and seafood.
+There are other organic materials that can be added to the compost pile.
+These include egg shells, seaweed, and seafood.
 Older plants with tough roots can also be added to a compost pile, but these will break down slower than younger plants.
-Other organic materials which can be added to a compost pile include: wool, cotton, hair and nail clippings.
+Other organic materials which can be added to a compost pile include wool, cotton, hair, and nail clippings.

 The materials which are added to a compost pile need to be bio-degradable so that they will break down completely over a period of time.
 Never add meat or dairy products to a compost pile, as this will entice vermin such as rats into your garden.